 A library is a powerful tool, lightweight, and easily customizable.
 It includes 100+ widgets.
 Complex widgets are ready-made SPA applications that can be used straight away or integrated into any project.
 Among the most popular widgets are Kanban, User Manager, Chat, Gantt, Report Manager, and Scheduler.
-But the list is much longer, the opportunities of the library are staggering.
+But the list is much longer, and the opportunities at the library are staggering.

 Webix library is ready to offer outsourcing services.
 The developers of the library are all experienced professionals who can develop any project or work remotely in a team with your experts.

-- big variety of widgets and templates
+- Large variety of widgets and templates

 - Webix Jet microframework

 - regular updates

 - responsive support

 - not enough examples of combining Webix with TypeScript

 The Webix library is a powerful tool, which is well developed and carefully maintained.
 It is definitely value for its money.

 Semantic UI uses human-friendly HTML for its development framework and has integrations with React, Angular, Meteor, Ember, and many other frameworks.
 All jQuery functionality has been re-implemented in React, Angular, and other frameworks.